barbagroup/snake-repro/story1.md

 Generating good meshes for discretization  is probably the most vexing chore of computational fluid dynamics.
 And stipulating boundary conditions on the edge of a mesh takes some nerve, too.
+An early example of how frustrating it can be to investigate different outflow boundary conditions is reported in \citet{SaniGresho1994}.
-Our first attempts at a full replication study of the 2D snake aerodynamics with IcoFOAM, the incompressible laminar Navier-Stokes solver of OpenFOAM, showed us just how vexing and unnerving this can be.
+Our first attempts at a full replication study of the 2D snake aerodynamics with IcoFOAM, the incompressible laminar Navier-Stokes solver of OpenFOAM, showed us just how vexing and unnerving these issues can be.

 OpenFOAM can take various types of mesh as input.
 One popular mesh generator is called GMSH: it produces triangles that are as fine as you want them near the body, while getting coarser as the mesh points are farther away.